Talking about money

 0808 801 0323

 Talking about money can seem daunting.
 For years, many people have felt a stigma when talking about money.
 But there needn’t be.
-Many people will experience money problems at some point in life and talking about them can help share the burden and allow you to get help and support.
+Many people will experience money problems at some point in life and talking about them can help share the burden so you can get help and support.

 You might be surprised to see the support you have from friends and family once you open up about money worries.